AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 1. From the Mandatory Modules drop-down list, choose the number of modules that the learner must take to complete the course.
 1. Add a cover image and the banner image for the course.
 The catalogs are created by the administrator.
 For more information, see [Catalogs](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/catalogs.html).

-   >[!NOTE]
-   >
-   >The recommended dimensions are:
+   **Note:** The recommended dimensions are:

-   * **Cover image:** 300 px x 300 px
+   * **Cover image: **300 px x 300 px
    * **Banner image:** 1600 px x 140 px

 1. On the top-right corner of the page, click **Save**.

 ## Checklist {#create-checklist}

 Evaluation is an important aspect of any LMS.
-Online assessments are one of the top ways of evaluating a learner's understanding of a topic.
-But often, it's necessary to evaluate a person's understanding while she's/he's on the job by observing him/her carry out the necessary tasks.
+Online assessments are one of the top ways of evaluating a learner’s understanding of a topic.
+But often, it’s necessary to evaluate a person’s understanding while she’s/he’s on the job by observing him/her carry out the necessary tasks.

 Consider store employees or warehouse workers undergoing evaluation for the tasks they are supposed to carry out on a day to day basis.
 It could be the steps carried out to repair a coffee machine or the steps involved in packing a material.
 Instructors can evaluate employees for such tasks based on a checklist and evaluate them as Pass or Fail in the evaluation activity.

 ### Create a checklist {#createachecklist}

 Only an Author can create a checklist.
 A checklist is a type of Activity module.
-While setting up an Activity module, you, an Author, can select an Activity as **Checklist**, as shown below:
+While setting up an Activity module, you, an Author, can select an Activity as **Checklist**, as shown below:&nbsp;

 ![](assets/checklist-option.png)